Neighbors relieved after arrest made in horrific Irondequoit death

 Sara Worley, just bought a house down the street from where Lisa Shuler’s body was found.
 Worley, along with others like Bryon Nugent, are feeling a sense of security now that an arrest has been made in Shuler’s death.

-“Since it happened in the neighborhood where my sister niece and nephew live, it’s just Kinda scary,” said Byron Nugent, family lives on street.
+“Since it happened in the neighborhood where my sister niece and nephew live, it’s just kind of scary,” said Byron Nugent, family lives on street.
 “It gives me piece of mind that people who do things like that do get caught.”

 Shuler was a student at Rochester Regional Health’s nursing school.
 The distributing details of Shuler’s death have shocked those who knew her.
 On Thursday friends gathered for a bubble release in her memory.